OliverHennhoefer/awesome-ts-anomaly-detection-datasets/CONTRIBUTING.md

 - Domain: short domain description.
 - Publication: [Paper title](https://paper.example).
 - Repository: [owner/repo](https://github.com/owner/repo).
+- **Benchmark caveat:** concise, sourced limitation on benchmark interpretation.
 ```

 Only include the fields that apply.
 Prefer official dataset pages, archival records, and maintained repositories over mirrors.
+Use the benchmark-caveat field only for a documented limitation, and link the supporting publication or maintainer note.

 ## Review Checklist